pydanny/pydanny.github.com/posts/2012-05-08-django-reqs.rst

 `psycopg2==2.4.5`_
 ==================

-I need transactions and hard-type validation in the database, which means PostGreSQL.
+I need transactions and hard-type validation in the database, which means PostgreSQL.
 If I didn't need transactions or the hard-type validation I would consider MongoDB instead.

 .. _`psycopg2==2.4.5`: http://pypi.python.org/pypi/psycopg2